tyaSHEN/APmig/inputs/README.txt

 The input data in the folder are mock data instead of the real data used in our paper, so the results is different.
-The stucture of the data should be kept to ensure the program runs correctly.

 To get the actual results, please refer to the paper to retrieve the real data.
+However, the stucture of the inputs should be kept to ensure the program runs correctly.

+Here is the description of each dataset in this folder

 ###
 Column names in "generation inputs (mock).csv"